Mohamad432123/Real-estate-/aws/nodes/frontend + backend nodes.md

 # Frontend and Backend Failover Configuration Guide

 This guide provides detailed instructions for setting up the frontend and backend components within our clustered failover system architecture.
-The implementation uses Python scripts, Ansible playbooks, and RabbitMQ integration to ensure high availability through a round-robin service activation approach.
+The implementation uses Nginx configurations to ensure high availability through proper request routing.

 ## Architecture Overview